Get Tech Tips

 Subscribe to free tech tips.

-How I Failed to Re-diagnose: And the Lesson I Learned
+How I Failed to Re-diagnose: The Lesson I Learned

-One Friday as I was gearing up for my on-call weekend, I was informed I must travel an hour and a half away early the next morning to a gas station where another technician had diagnosed a faulty X-13 blower motor.
+One Friday, as I was gearing up for my on-call weekend, I was informed I must travel an hour and a half away early the next morning to a gas station where another technician had diagnosed a faulty X-13 blower motor.
 The technician didn’t have the right blower motor for the repair, so the system was still down.
-The catch was: no one knew what size blower motor was supposed to go in.
+Here was the catch: no one knew what size blower motor was supposed to go in.
 No model numbers, no detailed notes, nothing.
-So I grab every size aftermarket X-13 motor I could find in the shop.
+So, I grab every size aftermarket X-13 motor I could find in the shop.
 I had up to ¾ HP.

 I arrived to find this location had two 5-ton package units mounted atop stands lifted 8 feet off the ground.
-After I setup the ladder and double-check the motor size, I realized it was 1 HP.
-I began calling all the parts houses in the area, hoping someone answered on a Saturday morning at 8am.
+After I set up the ladder and double-checked the motor size, I realized it was 1 HP.
+I began calling all the parts houses in the area, hoping someone answered at 8 am on a Saturday.
 No luck.
 I called parts houses in my local area and my co-workers to try and find a 1 HP X-13 motor that would work.
 Finally, I got in touch with one of my local suppliers.
-He had a motor that would fit the system I was working on, but he was an hour away from the supply house, and I was an additional hour and half away.
-Luckily, my employer at the time picked it up for me, and I had the part within a couple hours.
+He had a motor that would fit the system I was working on, but he was an hour away from the supply house, and I was an additional hour and a half away.
+Luckily, my employer at the time picked it up for me, and I had the part within a couple of hours.
 I still had not re-diagnosed the system at that time.

 I entertained the idea of packing up, walking away, and calling it complete, but I knew too well how that plays out.
-I began running complete system diagnostics, and found the system charge to be very low.
-I started leak searching the system with Big BlueⓇ from Refrigeration Technologies, and discovered a micro leak on the mechanical connection between the distributor tube and the TXV.
-No rubs outs were apparent, and it wasn’t a super loose connection, but it was clearly leaking.
-This was a package unit, remember, so I had to recover the entire system charge before I could make any repairs.
+I began running complete system diagnostics and found the system charge to be very low.
+I started leak-searching the system with Big BluⓇ from Refrigeration Technologies and discovered a micro leak on the mechanical connection between the distributor tube and the TXV.
+No rubouts were apparent, and it wasn’t a super loose connection, but it was clearly leaking.
+This was a package unit, remember, so I had to recover the entire system charge before making any repairs.

-Once recovered, I found the connection was just coming loose.
+Once recovered, I found out that the connection was just coming loose.
 A healthy dab of NylogⓇ on the fitting connection and a torque wrench was all I needed to pass a nitrogen pressure test.
-Of course, the repair process was time-consuming, but eventually, I had the system evacuated, cleaned, recharged, and operating in peak condition under the current load.
+Of course, the repair process was time-consuming, but I eventually had the system evacuated, cleaned, recharged, and operating in peak condition under the current load.

-I still would have needed to make the leak repair no matter what, but I could have easily saved 3.5 hours of time if i had re-diagnosed the system first when I arrived to the job.
+I still would have needed to make the leak repair no matter what, but I could have easily saved 3.5 hours if I had re-diagnosed the system first when I arrived at the job.
 One could argue I was simply distracted by the chaos of the call, which would be true.
-However, a good technician should be able to follow the proper processes in spite of disorganization and frustration.
+However, a good technician should be able to follow the proper processes despite disorganization and frustration.
 I learned the importance of always checking behind yourself and others when you arrive to make a repair.
-Since, I have found the real causes of issues previously diagnosed as bad TXVs, reversing valves, motors, etc. (either by another technician or me).
+Since then, I have found the real causes of issues previously diagnosed as bad TXVs, reversing valves, motors, etc. (either by another technician or me).